gmagnenat/beer-app/README.md

 - **_User experience_**
 As an app targeted for mobile, It would be interesting to implement device functionalities instead of a range slider.
 A call to action to wipe the screen up and down to fill the glass with beer.

+### Todos
+- Break the layout into smaller components
+- Organize the sass files for more modularity
+- Find a better way to handle all the states on the page.
+Maybe some easier behaviour handeling with a class component and the context api.
+- Animate the text when it's updated.
+May need need to be able to keep an history of the messages and only update when a new value is injected.